-All Authority members have participated in the preparation of this document, will participate in the Authority's activities towards the future preparation of the Regional Land Use Plan, and will have an equal say in the Authority's final deliberations prior to the submission of the Plan to both governments.
-The members of the Regional Planning Authority for the Labrador Inuit Settlement Area are accountable for the results reported in the 2008-09 Activity Report.
+All Authority members have reviewed this document, will participate in the Authority's activities towards the future preparation of a draft Regional Land Use Plan, and will have an equal say in the Authority's final deliberations prior to the submission of the draft Plan to both governments.
+The members of the Regional Planning Authority for the Labrador Inuit Settlement Area are accountable for the results reported in the 2009-10 Annual Report.

 Labrador Inuit call the Labrador Inuit Settlement Area "Nunatsiavut" which means "our beautiful land".
-The Authority aims to prepare a plan for the wise use of this beautiful land.
+The Authority aims to prepare a draft Plan for the wise use of this beautiful land.